Mitron: Plot

 Jay's father is not happy with Jay's relaxed approach to life and so, in an attempt to get him to mature, he arranges for him to meet a girl with an eye for marriage.
 Unfortunately, Jay's father gets the address wrong and they end up at Avni's house.
-Avni also happens to also be expecting a boy.
+Avni also happens to be expecting a boy.
 Both families send the couple upstairs to see if they like each other and by accident, Jay ends up locking them in along with Avni's young cousin.
 From hereon ensues a chain of circumstances that will change their lives forever..